AshLaw96/kuwait-travel-website/TESTING.md

 User Experience Testing:

 - Usability Testing: I had users interact with the site and provide feedback.
-1. (Person has been to Kuwait)
+1. My first usability test was a mid-20s woman who considered herself a seasoned traveler who had been to Kuwait in the past year.
+She thought that the website reflected what the country had to offer well & enjoyed how people could pick their preferred location on the booking page, something which she would have liked when she booked her trip.
+She viewed this on her mobile and explained how it was easy to navigate and switch between pages thanks to the navigation bar always being present at the top.
+(Person has been to Kuwait)
-2. (Person wants to visit Kuwait)
+2. A second interviewee was a 60-year-old gentleman who has not been to Kuwait but would like to visit in his lifetime.
+As an older subject, he thought it was an easy to navigate website which didn't overload him with information, but just enough for him to get a feel of how a trip could look for him.
+He especially enjoyed the range of accommodation on offer and liked the idea of hotels or self-catering accommodation.
+He also explained how the website links for accommodation were really helpful with brief descriptions helping decide which to explore further.
+He viewed this on his laptop and enjoyed that new tabs opened for each link, so he could go back and revisit pages.
+(Person wants to visit Kuwait)
-3. (Person didn't to visit Kuwait)
+3. The final person who used my website was a single mum in her 30s who hadn't known much about Kuwait as she holidays with her young son alone, so somewhere she never thought was an option.
+After seeing everything on offer through my website she explained how she would consider looking into the country more for a holiday as there was great knowledge on what to do, where to go and places to eat.
+She especially liked the gallery page as this gave her an insight as to what a holiday could look like for her.
+She mentioned how the gallery showcased a range of things, not anything specific.
+She viewed this on her phone and said it was easy to navigate, but thought there could be more in-depth information about visas & other minors things to consider when traveling such as money and holiday insurance.
+(Person didn't to visit Kuwait)

-- Accessibility Testing: I checked screen reader compatibility, proper alt text for images, and keyboard navigation would work.
+Accessibility Testing: I checked screen reader compatibility, proper alt text for images, and keyboard navigation would work.

 Compatibility Testing: